PrSi007/PrSi007/README.md

 ### Hi there 👋, my name is Prakhar

-I am a Second year B-Tech CSE student  and a front end enthusiast .
+I am a B-Tech CSE student and an aspiring Full Stack Developer.

 <image src="./wp8903905.jpg">